 In using this external market data, the Compensation Committee generally seeks to establish and maintain base salaries near the 50th percentile of market consensus and target total cash and target total direct compensation between the 25th and 50th percentile of market consensus.
-However, this external market data is only one of many factors reviewed and considered by the Compensation Committee, with other relevant factors including company performance, individual executive performance, individual executive experience, internal pay equity, executive retention, and succession planning.
-Accordingly, not every pay element or individual executive pay level is at the targeted market level.
+However, this external market data is only one of many factors reviewed and considered by the Compensation Committee, with other relevant factors including company performance, individual executive performance, individual executive performance, individual executive performance, individual executive pay level is at the targeted market level.